hestiacp/hestiacp-docs/customize_hestia.rst

 *****************************************************
-How can I change the default page
+How can I change the default page?
 *****************************************************

 The default index.html when a page has been created is location in /usr/local/hestia/data/templates/web/skel/public_html

-Currently after each update the templates are overwritten by the Hestia update.
-To prevent this issue we have introduced the information to create post/pre install hooks
+Currently after each update the templates are overwritten by the Hestia update routine.
+To prevent this issue we have introduced a process to create post/pre install hooks

 *****************************************************
 Can I run certain command before and after update?
 *****************************************************

-With the release of Hestia 1.4.6  we have added to use pre / post install hooks.
-Examples for the usage are for example:
+With the release of Hestia 1.4.6,  we have added the pre / post install hooks.
+Examples for the usage are as as follows:
 - Disable and enable demo mode before and after an update.
 - Restore default skeleton

-To enable this feature create a file in /etc/hestiacp/hooks/pre_install.sh and or /etc/hestiacp/hooks/post_install.sh
+To enable this feature, create a file in /etc/hestiacp/hooks/pre_install.sh and or /etc/hestiacp/hooks/post_install.sh

-For example to disable demo mode on pre install of a update:
+For example, to disable demo mode on pre install of a update:

 .. code-block:: bash